POA (POA) Market Capitalization Hits $49.65 Million

 POA Profile

 POA is a PoA coin that uses the Proof-of-Authority hashing algorithm.
-It launched on July 20th, 2017.
+Its launch date was July 20th, 2017.
 POA’s total supply is 293,587,639 coins.
-The official message board for POA is medium.com/poa-network.
+POA’s official message board is medium.com/poa-network.
 The official website for POA is poa.network.
 POA’s official Twitter account is @poanetwork.
 The Reddit community for POA is /r/POA and the currency’s Github account can be viewed here.

-It is usually not currently possible to buy alternative cryptocurrencies such as POA directly using US dollars.
-Investors seeking to acquire POA should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+It is usually not presently possible to buy alternative cryptocurrencies such as POA directly using US dollars.
+Investors seeking to trade POA should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy POA using one of the aforementioned exchanges.

 Receive News & Updates for POA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for POA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.